Shubhamchaurasia014/Customer-Churn-EDA-Prediction/README.md

 # Customer-Churn-EDA-Prediction

-Here’s a polished **GitHub‑ready note (~350 words)** you can use in your repository’s README or project documentation.
-It’s structured, professional, and highlights your workflow clearly:

----

-# Customer Churn Analysis

-## Project Overview
 This project explores the **Customer Churn dataset** with a focus on applying core data science techniques.
 The aim was to understand customer behavior, identify potential churn drivers, and practice building predictive models.
 The workflow integrates **Exploratory Data Analysis (EDA)**, **visualization**, **hypothesis testing**, and **machine learning modeling**.

 ## Steps Taken